torchmd/mdgrad/README.md

 ### TODO

-- Imeplement Foward Sensitivity solver
+- Imeplement Forward Sensitivity solver
 - More thermostats (Parrinello-Rahman dynamics, etc.)
 - Interface to LAMMPS so that this tool can be used as a plug-in for LAMMPS simulations
 - Write interface to SE3NN, DimeNET, etc.